Ishu011/CINEMATIC-GENIUS/README.md

 # CINEMATIC GENIUS : Movie Recommender system
 ## a) Overview

-**Cinematic-Genius-Movie-Recommender-System** is an advanced movie recommender system that harnesses the power of collaborative filtering and content-based filtering techniques to offer personalized movie suggestions.
+**Cinematic-Genius-Movie-Recommender-System** is a movie recommender system that harnesses the power of content-based filtering techniques to offer personalized movie suggestions.
 This application not only helps users discover new movies but also provides detailed information on each recommendation, including title, release date, rating, main characters, and posters.
-The system is powered by cutting-edge machine learning algorithms and integrates seamlessly with The Movie Database (TMDb) API for fetching up-to-date movie details.
+The system is powered by cutting-edge machine learning algorithms and integrates seamlessly with The Movie Database (TMDb) API for fetching up-to-date 5000+ movie details.

 <img width="1915" height="972" alt="image" src="https://github.com/user-attachments/assets/ae1d74f9-2d55-44d4-a454-53e7a24903c8" />